Pobulus/amogus/README.md

 # Ȃ̶̢̯̩͕͎͇̼̅̈́͒̓̀̉̿̂͘̕M̸̢̡̳̥̯̮̯̭̤̬̯͎͓̄̐̔Ơ̶̡̫̩͙̥͍͇̩̪̬̅̔̿́́̎̈́͐̇̏̆͘Ģ̸͉̝̜̻̪͙̬̠̮̰̩̻̻̈́̀̓ͅŬ̷͎̬͍̠̠̹͇͍̦͓̺Ş̷̨̡̨̧͖̙̠̤̼̦͇͈͓́̉̽͘͜

+Warning: the code for this is **extremely bad**.
+No objects, no classes, it's just a big bundle of spaghetti that I bodged togheter to form a somewhat functioning game.
+This was probably a mistake.
 ## Compiling
 You have to install libncurses first.
 `cmake . && make all` should work.
 If it doesn't try these:<br>